 The third person who is a great candidate for a reverse mortgage is an affluent retiree.
 These retirees generally have $500,000 to $1.5 million worth of investable assets and have no mortgage against their homes.
 These retirees can benefit from a reverse mortgage for the following reasons:

 If you consider yourself a candidate for a reverse mortgage loan, you need information to make the right decision.
-Understanding what makes you eligible for a reverse mortgage, the reverse mortgage cost, and the borrowing limit will help you determine if it’s a good option for you.
+Understanding what makes you eligible for a reverse mortgage, the costs involved and the borrowing limit will help you determine if it’s a good option for you.

 To get a reverse mortgage loan, you must meet a few requirements.
 The most critical conditions are your age and the amount of equity you have in your home.

 The principal limit is the term that refers to the borrowing limit on a reverse mortgage.
-To determine this limit, mortgage companies consider your age, loan interest rate, and home value.
-Generally, the older you are, the higher the principal limit.
-To get a more precise estimate of your borrowing limit, using a mortgage calculator can be helpful.
-If you are married or co-borrowing with someone, the younger person’s age will determine the principal limit.
+To determine this limit, mortgage companies consider your age, loan interest rate and home value.
+Generally, the older you are the higher the principal limit.
+If you are married or are co-borrowing with someone, the younger person’s age will determine the principal limit.

 There is a limit on how much you can borrow on a reverse mortgage loan based on a percentage of the appraised value of your home.
 In the case of the government-insured Home Equity Conversion Mortage (HECM), the limit is $1,089,300, regardless of whether your home is valued higher than this amount.